Scholarships

 2. Prudential Spirit of Community Awards

-Criteria: Recognizes students in grades 5-12 for volunteering service in their communities.
-Complete an online application and submit to Mr. Lewis by November 2, 2009.
+Criteria: Recognizes students for volunteering service in their communities.
+Complete an online application and submit to Mr. Lewis by November 1, 2012.
 Application can be found at www.prudential.com/spirit or www.principals.org/prudential.
-When asked for the access key, type the word "spirit".
+When asked for the access key, type the word “spirit”.
 A committee will review all applications submitted and select two Local Honorees and up to four runners-up.
-The top high school volunteer in each state is named State Honoree in February, and two to ten runners-up in each state are named Distinguished Finalists.
-Ten of the State honorees are named America's top youth volunteers of the year at a ceremony in Washington, D.C. in May.
+The top high school volunteer in each state is named State Honoree in February, and two to ten runners-up in each state are named Distinguished finalists.
+Ten of the State honorees are named America’s top youth volunteers of the year at a ceremony in Washington D.C. in May.

 3. Wendy’s High School Heisman Award